2012 American League Division Series: Game 2

 The Game 2 pitching matchup was a sharp contrast, pitting postseason veteran Andy Pettitte against rookie Wei-Yin Chen.
-Similar to the first game, both Jeter and Ichiro would reach base.
+Similar to the first game, both Jeter and Suzuki would reach base.
 With two men on and nobody out, Alex Rodriguez hit a sinking line drive which was speared in the air by Robert Andino, who then doubled up Derek Jeter off second.
 Later in the inning, Robinson Canó ripped a double down the right field line, and Ichiro Suzuki masterfully avoided the tag of Matt Wieters to score, giving the Yankees an early 1–0 lead.

 It was all for naught, however, as Pettitte allowed the Orioles to load the bases with two outs on two singles and a walk, then gave up a two-run single to Chris Davis in the third inning.
 Baltimore tacked on some insurance in the sixth on a Mark Reynolds single.
 The Yankees threatened in the seventh when Jeter hit a single to make it 3–2.
 New York had players on second and third with two out in that inning, but Nick Swisher flied out to end the inning.
 Jim Johnson got the save to send the series to the Bronx tied at one game apiece.